urfdvw/pylist/lint137.md

 - Are the labels unique?
 Yes!

 Special care
-- This is an emample hash a object is hashing its reference.
-Because the old nodes are onld read not changes, append the oldNode objects are fine.
+- This is an example hash a object is hashing its reference.
+Because the old nodes are only read not changes, append the oldNode objects to a set() is fine.
 - BFS loops are independent from service code.

 ---